1980s - THE EARLY YEARS

 At the NACAC conference in St. Louis in the early 1980’s a meeting was held to find a solution.
 Present were Charlie Marshall, Executive Director of NACAC, Gray Mattern, Executive Secretary of ECIS, Gene Wallach, Cyril Boschert, Peter Oehrlein, Peggy Templeton-Strong, a counselor from the Virgin Islands, and Doug Thompson.
 A discussion of an ACAC for overseas counselors was friendly; everyone present was favorable.
 Beyond that, there was no further plan or developments.
 The next year Charlie Marshall went to the ECIS conference in Brussels to gain a wider knowledge of ECIS schools.
 For two years afterward, there was no progress because of the realization that there were, seemingly, insurmountable obstacles in the way.
 ECIS had several proprietary schools as members and NACAC excluded proprietary schools.

 Although there was continued interest and Frank Burtnett, the new Executive Director of NACAC attended an ECIS conference in Amsterdam to continue the dialogue, there seemed to be no solution to the difficulty posed by the NACAC by-laws denying membership to proprietary schools.
 Soon thereafter, Ted Washburn joined the fray; he was with an international foundation school but this changed nothing.
-The whole idea was on the point of being abandoned when Sandie Jamieson of the State Department encouraged us to continue and introduced us to Joyce Smith.
+The whole idea was on the point of being abandoned when Sandy Jameson of the College Board encouraged us to continue and introduced us to Joyce Smith.
 Joyce had the vision and the courage to “take the bull by the horns” and matters were left with her.

 The group continued to grow as more counselors from Europe began to attend NACAC conferences At the NACAC National Conference in New York City, during the time set aside for regional meetings a small group of international counselors found a closet in the maintenance area of the hotel to meet together to discuss common concerns.
 Ted Washburn, Cy Boschert and Peggy remained stalwart members.
 As Gene Wallach had passed away, Phil Thomas and Beth Linguri from the International School of Geneva carried on in his footsteps.